Jussie Smollett Released From Jail After 6 Days - E! Online

 "I did not do this," he said at his sentencing last week.
 "And I am not suicidal.
 If anything happens to me when I go in there, I did not do it to myself and you must all know that."

-In December 2021, Jussie's lawyer, Nenye Uche, defended his client to reporters.
+In December 2021, Jussie's lawyer defended his client to reporters.

 "The verdict is inconsistent," Nenye said.
 "You cannot say Jussie is lying and Jussie is not lying for the same exact incident.
 So, we feel 100 percent confident that this case will be won on appeal."
 He added, "We remain 100 percent confident in our client's innocence."